robmarkcole/fire-detection-from-images/pytorch/object-detection/yolov5/README.md

 ## Yolov5 pytorch
 * https://blog.roboflow.com/how-to-train-yolov5-on-a-custom-dataset/
-* Again uses training script, but it is very clear what parameters we are using
+* Again uses training script, but it is very clear what parameters we are using.
+Source https://github.com/ultralytics/yolov5
+* Quickstart guide for [training on GCP VM](https://github.com/ultralytics/yolov5/wiki/GCP-Quickstart) - 2 dollars/hour
 * Optionally can edit the architecture
 * Much nicer training and evaluation process than tensorflow obj det, also viz tensorboard in same notebook rather than seperate page
 * During training, you want to be watching the `mAP@0.5` to see how your detector is performing
+* Can plot multiple runs by renaming folders in `yolov5/runs`

 ## Experiment 1
 * Dataset: `FireNET  2020-07-30 7:23am`